So Who’s Bringing What? Ask Your Roommate

 new roommate posted, so that way he doesn’t end up stealing a fan from

 his basement only to discover you have a shiny new one ready and

 waiting.
-But whether it’s an ironing board for college or a coffee
+But whether it’s a

-maker, start things off on the right foot and offer to share!
+dorm desk lamp for college or an entire mini fridge, start things off on the right foot and offer to share!
 There’s no

 use in telling your roommate you’ll be bringing something and then not